alibaba/yalantinglibs/README.md

 A C++ 20 coroutine library offering simple, light-weight and easy-to-use components to write asynchronous codes.
 See [async_simple](https://github.com/alibaba/async_simple)

+## compiler requirements

+make sure you have such compilers:
+- clang11 and libstdc++-8 above;
+- or gcc10 and g++10 above;
+- or msvc2019 above

 ## Quick Start

 - clone repo